Best Video Editing Tools in 2026 for Every Skill Level

 Premiere Pro is still the editor most professionals use, and for good reason.
 The feature set is comprehensive.
 The integration with After Effects, Photoshop, and Audition is seamless.
 The ecosystem of plugins and presets is the largest available.
 And the collaborative features (with Frame.io now built in) make it strong for teams.

-The big downside is the subscription cost: $22.99/month (annual) for just Premiere, or $59.99/month for the full Creative Cloud.
+The big downside is the subscription cost: $22.99/month (annual) for just Premiere, or $54.99-$69.99/month for Creative Cloud Standard or Pro (the old All Apps plan was discontinued in 2025).
 That's a significant ongoing expense.
 And Adobe's subscription model means you're renting the software forever with no option to buy.

 Premiere has also become heavier and buggier over the years.
 Performance complaints are common, especially on Windows.
 Adobe is actively addressing this with their performance improvements in recent versions, but it's worth mentioning.